-- Action Painting – He also created and gave us action painting and forever changed how the world would view art.
+- Action Painting – He also created and gave us action painting which forever changed how the world views art.

 It is this that makes Jackson Pollock such a great artist.
 He helped change art as we know it today as he showed us another way to use paint and canvas and to create meaningful art.

 Many Have Tried To Copy Jackson Pollock But Could Not

 Many artists have tried to copy some of Pollock’s art but have not been able to emulate him.
 That is because they did not have the energy and the same type of ability as he did, and he was able to handle paint.

 Usually, an artist paints something.
 He uses the paint to describe some meaning, such as we use paint to make the sky, or I use paint to paint my dogs and cats.
 But Pollock started to use paint as just paint.

 He did not try to copy something with the paint but used it as the paint itself.
 What makes Jackson Pollock and his paintings so great is that he had this skill at handling paint in a way that other artists could not and have not been able to copy since.